mienaikoe/ziyu/Chapters/2-5-Chapter12.md

 	Casra took his hand as a gesture of gratitude and solidarity.

-	Thi continued, "The Shadestead can be a safe haven for all of us.
+	Thi continued, "The Great Pavilion can be a safe haven for all of us.
 But we must fight to make it so.
 If you would join us, then dry your clothes and finish your bread.
 We hike East in a Va'ma.
 For those who choose not to join us, may fate be gentle to you."

 	The people returned to talking, and Casra began to approach a fire when a man from the back started cackling.